Funding is available to provide financial support to facilitate teaching innovations, teaching professional development

 - Result in the production of high quality university and/or external grant applications, particularly ARC submissions

 There are four categories of grants this year.
 Academics may only apply for one category of funding in any one year.
-Full guidelines, links to the application form, and a summary of the selection process for 2016 are provided in the attachments.
+Full guidelines, links to the application form, and a summary of the selection process for each year are provided in the attachments.
 A call for grants with the relevant guidelines are emailed to staff each year.

 Teaching Innovation Grants